• Skip to content

 • gum disease or damage to teeth from mouth piercings.

-People with certain conditions, or on some medications, should avoid body-piercings or tattoos, because they have a higher risk of infection or complications.
-If your child has a medical condition or is on medication, it’s a good idea to check with her GP about whether getting a tattoo is safe.
+People who have certain conditions or use certain medicines have a higher risk of infection or complications, so they should avoid body piercings or tattoos.
+If this sounds like your child, it’s a good idea to check with their GP about whether getting a tattoo is safe.

-If you agree to your child getting a tattoo or body-piercing, or if she’s going to get one no matter what you say, protecting her health and safety is really important.
-You can do this by helping her look for a tattooist or body-piercer who:
+If you agree to your child getting a tattoo or body piercing, or if your child is going to get one no matter what you say, protecting their health and safety is important.
+You can do this by helping your child look for a tattooist or body piercer who:

 • uses gloves